Peter A. Peyser: Change of party

+Return to Congress

 In 1978 the popular young Republican Congressman who replaced Peyser, Bruce Caputo, left his seat to run for Lieutenant Governor of New York.
 Peyser entered the Democratic primary and easily defeated a young county legislator and future Assemblyman named Richard Brodsky.
 Peyser easily gained election in 1978 and again in 1980.

+Second tenure in Congress

 During his four years in Congress as a Democrat, Peyser aligned himself closely with the leadership of Speaker Tip O'Neill.

+Later campaigns

 The 1980 census brought on another round of redistricting in New York and the loss of five congressional seats, from 43 to 38.
 The Republican Senate in Albany exacted its revenge on the "turncoat" congressman, carving his district into three pieces and leaving him only one realistic option aside from retirement: A campaign against his popular friend, Republican Rep. Benjamin Gilman.
 The new 20th district was far from the compact urban/suburban district Peyser had represented.
 It extended almost 200 miles in length and covered territory from suburban Westchester and Rockland counties to rural counties like Orange and Sullivan counties in the Catskills.
 Only 20% of the voters in the new district had been in Peyser's congressional district.
 Gilman won comfortably.

 Peyser made an attempt at a comeback in 1984, running in a Democratic primary in an adjacent district in which he did not live.
 He finished third.

 Personal life

 Peyser was born in Cedarhurst, New York, the son of Rubye Bentley (Hoeflich) and Percy Asher Peyser.
 On December 23, 1949, Peyser married Marguerite Richards, a native of Monroe, Louisiana and Baltimore, Maryland.
 She had moved to New York City to attend the Parsons School of Design.
 In 1951, the Peysers moved to Irvington, New York.
 The Peysers had five children: Penelope (born 1951), Safi (née Carolyn, born 1952) a poet, Peter (born 1954), James (born 1956) and Thomas (born 1962).
-Penelope Peyser, known as Penny, became an actress.
+His daughter Penelope, known as Penny, became an actress.
 (Her uncle, John Peyser, was a Hollywood television and movie director.)

+Death and burial

 On October 9, 2014, Peyser died of Parkinson's disease.
-He was 93.
+He was 93 and is buried in Sleepy Hollow Cemetery.
 His widow Marguerite Peyser died on May 11, 2020, at age 89 from COVID-19.